 I’ve tested all the different ways to make Homemade Hot Chocolate and settled on this method as the best.
 It’s rich, creamy, and easy to make, with intense chocolate flavor.
 Garnish with whipped cream or marshmallows for a cold weather treat!

 Cocoa powder doesn’t have the cocoa butter content that a chocolate bar has, so it’s inherently not as rich and creamy.
-You just can’t get that luxuriously creamy hot chocolate experience from cacao powder alone.
+You just can’t get that luxuriously creamy hot chocolate experience from cocoa powder alone.
 The chocolaty flavor will be lacking.
+Other recipes call for cocoa powder, and I intentionally do not do that!

-Most standard product formulations of hot chocolate mix are made with dry packets of cocoa powder not because that’s what’s best, but because it’s shelf-stable and cheap.
+Most standard product formulations of hot chocolate mix are made with dry packets of cocoa powder not because that’s what’s best, but because it’s shelf-stable and cheap and dont get me started on the oil they add in!
+YUCK!
 But you deserve better, so use the good stuff here.
 It’s also nearly impossible to get the powder silky smooth, and there are always so many clumps!

 The best hot chocolate always starts with real chopped chocolate!
 For best results, make sure to use a good quality brand.